tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 Please include logs with your bug report whenever possible.

-On the alphanet, you can access the log from the node, baker, and endorser using the following commands:
+If you're using one of the Docker script (mainnet.sh, carthagenet.sh...), you can access the log from the node, baker, and endorser using the following commands:
-* `./alphanet.sh node log`
+* `./mainnet.sh node log`
-* `./alphanet.sh baker log`
+* `./mainnet.sh baker log`
-* `./alphanet.sh endorser log`
+* `./mainnet.sh endorser log`

 If you've encountered the bug when using the sandboxed node initialization scripts, there should be a file in the directory called `LOG.N`, where `N` is the number with which you started the node.
 Please attach that log to the bug report.